vremy/go-grpc-examples/readme.md

 ---

+## Reflection
+All examples have reflection enabled by default.
+Reflection provides information about the GRPC services that are reachable on the server.
+The GRPC client from [Evans](https://github.com/ktr0731/evans) can be used to read this information.

 ## Go package management
 A go package requires a go.mod file to track all dependencies required for the package.
 To initialize this file i used the command below.